cristidraghici/bandsintown/README.md

 > A fun app backed by crowded &#128572;

+## How to run

+To view the app locally:

+- `cp .env.example .env` and edit the file to add the proper values
+- `npm ci`
+- `npm run dev`

+Should you need the proxy, check the readme inside the `./proxy` folder of this project.

 ## The plan

 We will create an app based on React + Typescript + Vite + SASS.
 It will not have a server component and it will use [pico](https://picocss.com/) for easy styling.
 We will aim for an atomic structure for the components, but we will start as simple as possible, which means we will only break components into smaller ones only as their complexity grows.
 Since the file structure will be quite unstable at the beginning, we will keep the CSS in one place and write the tests for the application only slightly later.
 Pico should help quite a lot with styling, so we might leave the CSS in one place if it turns out we don't need too much custom code.